calaldees/teachingWorkshops/teacherEducation/curriculum.md

     * > Curriculum is broadly defined as the totality of student experiences that occur in the educational process.
     * > The term often refers specifically to a planned sequence of instruction, or to a view of the student's experiences in terms of the educator's or school's instructional goals

 The entire roadmap for state education.
+THE National Curriculum

 * [Statutory guidance - National curriculum in England: framework for key stages 1 to 4](https://www.gov.uk/government/publications/national-curriculum-in-england-framework-for-key-stages-1-to-4/the-national-curriculum-in-england-framework-for-key-stages-1-to-4) 2014
     * Computing is a Foundation subject